 Using a hose attachment, vacuum the dried baking soda from the mattress.
 Be careful to ensure the powder is completely dry or you’ll run the risk of damaging your vacuum.
 Alternatively, you can use a wet/dry vacuum to clean up damp powder.

 Once your vacuuming is complete, inspect the mattress.
 If necessary, repeat steps three through six to eradicate any lingering odors or stains.

-Though it is important to treat fresh urine stains as quickly as possible, there’s still hope for those trying to remove old or dried pee from their mattress.
+Though it’s important to treat fresh urine stains as quickly as possible, there’s still hope for those trying to get dry pee out of a mattress.